FAQ about Compute Cloud

 How do I connect to a Linux VM?

-Use this guide: Connecting to a Linux VM via SSH.
-If the computer you are connecting from has an older version of Windows (7, 8, or the first releases of Windows 10) and there is no built-in SSH console client, use PuTTY
+Use Connecting to a Linux VM over SSH this guide.
+If the computer you are connecting from runs Windows 7, 8, or early releases of Windows 10 without a built-in console SSH client, use PuTTY

-The Linux images from Yandex Cloud are initially supplied without a graphical shell.
-Connection via SSH using a username and a password is disabled by default because this method is outdated and unsafe.
+Linux images provided by Yandex Cloud come without a GUI shell by default.
+SSH authentication with a username and password is disabled by default, as this method is outdated and poses security risks.

-- If you are connecting from the outside, you need to have a public IP address assigned to the VM or configure connectivity through another VM with a public IP address (e.g., through a NAT instance).
+- If you are connecting externally, your VM must have a public IP address or be accessible through another VM with a public IP address, e.g., through a NAT instance.

-Do not turn off or restart the VM immediately after creating it.
-For VMs with a small guaranteed vCPU performance, the initial launch process may take a long time (up to half an hour).
-If the VM is terminated prematurely, the initialization scripts might not have time to execute.
+Do not shut down or reboot the VM immediately after creating it.
+VMs with low guaranteed vCPU performance may take a long time to boot for the first time, up to half an hour.
+If the VM is terminated prematurely, the initialization scripts might have failed to complete.
 In this case, delete the VM and create a new one.

 How do I use root on a Linux VM?